SciTools/nc-time-axis/docs/api.rst

 For historical reasons, nc-time-axis defines a :py:class:`CalendarDateTime` class which encapsulates a :py:class:`cftime.datetime` object and its calendar type.
-This is no longer needed, and will be removed in nc-time-axis version 1.5, but we document here for now.
+This is no longer needed, and will be removed in nc-time-axis version 1.5, but we document it here for now.

 .. autosummary::
     :toctree: _api_generated/